travisolbrich/315-P3-Android/README.md

 ### Development Log

 Please see the [Commit Log](https://github.com/travisolbrich/315-P3-Android/commits/master) for the most up-to-date and detailed development log.
 The below log will summarize major developments.

+### Progress Report 11/10/2013
+We created unit tests for our bird data marshaller, which greatly reduced time spent in the application.
+We created additional tests for our models, which led us to discover a bug in the Point class’s constructor.
+We have additional android unit tests for automatic testing of the user interface.